 Generating the sysdiagnose via AssistiveTouch:

-- Navigate to AssistiveTouch and toggle on the feature and then select "Customize Top Level Menu"
+- Enable AssistiveTouch and select "Customize Top Level Menu"

-- Select "Analytics" from the list and hit "Done".
+- Select "Analytics" from the list and press "Done".

-- With Analytics now added to AssistiveTouch you can now back out of that menu
+- With Analytics now added to AssistiveTouch you can close the settings

 - Re-create the failure or behavior of the iOS or iPadOS device you are trying to troubleshoot